ajf8/mcomaster/INSTALL.md

 Prerequisites
 -----------------

+ * Ruby 1.9.x (Maybe 1.8, I haven't tried yet.
+I use 1.9.3).
+Unfortunately there's an issue with rails on ruby 2.0 stable for now, so it will not work yet.
+(See https://github.com/rails/rails/issues/8237 or https://github.com/sstephenson/sprockets/issues/393 ).
  * This guide assumes that you already have mcollective working, and it probably helps to be familiar with it.
  * Redis database (a standalone process) is running and accessible.
 No setup is needed (at least in Fedora and Debian), just install the package and start the service.